 Founded in 2009, MET Centre is recognized as a world leading North Sea test centre for testing new marine renewable energy technologies such as floating wind power, solar energy and wave energy under various conditions.
 The test centre provides concessions, infrastructure and services required for testing in deep waters (200+ metres).

 Although floating offshore wind is a relatively new field, MET Centre already has a proud history.
-Equinor installed the world’s very first floating wind turbine, Hywind Demo, here in 2009, Google Makani was tested at the centre in 2019 and the demonstration of the first 10+MW floating concept (Flagship) will commence in 2022.
+Equinor installed the world’s very first floating wind turbine, Hywind Demo, here in 2009, Google Makani was tested at the centre in 2019, TetraSpar Demonstrator was installed summer 2021 and the demonstration of the first 10+MW floating concept (Flagship) is in the planning.

-METCentre’s test area for floating offshore wind is located 10 km offshore, close to the recently released Utsira Nord field, and is currently holding 2 concessions for floating offshore wind.
+METCentre’s test area for floating offshore wind is located 10 km offshore, close to the recently released Utsira Nord field, and has been licenced concession for 6 floating offshore wind turbines.
 In addition Unitech Zefyros is placed at METCentre under its own concession.
 The test area is close to yards, port, and several deep water quays.

 Some unique characteristics for METCentre